 Regularly vacuuming up crumbs will keep household pests at bay.
 Then, we'd recommend a good mopping with an appropriate floor cleaning solution.
 Your floor type will dictate what you use for cleaning.

 - Use our guide to cleaning hardwood floors to find the right approach for preserving the good looks of wooden floors.

 22. How to clean knobs and handles and switches

 Knobs, handles and switches in kitchen are undoubtedly the most germ-ridden hot spots in your home.
 But how often do you clean yours?

 Wiping them over once a week with a wet cloth dipped in a cleaning product with added disinfectant is a good move – but it's also good practice to wipe anything you've touched every time, if you're working with raw meat or veg.
 A disinfectant spray, such as Dettol all in one spray, is a good buy – or see our cleaning hacks using Zoflora for tips.

 Want a chemical-free approach? e-cloth’s Home Starter Kit has all you need to make the switch to quick and convenient chemical-free cleaning and remove dirt and bacteria with just a wipe and water.

-22. How to clean kitchen windows
+23. Quickly clean greasy kitchen windows

 If, however, yours are greasy, take a solution of washing up liquid and warm water to them, applied with an abrasive sponge.
 Then rinse the windows with clean water; use a squeegee to get any further soapy deposits off; then use the microfibre cloths for a streak-free finish.

-23. How to clean a cheese grater
+25. Tips to clean a crusty cheese grater

 Left your grater out a little too long and looking for easy ways to remove stuck-on cheese?
 Rather than risk cutting yourself on the sharp edges, or damaging a perfectly good brush or sponge, turn your attention to the trusty lemon.